Displayr/rhtmlLabeledScatter/README.md

 ## TODO
 - Bubble ability - label toggle
+- bubbles - Link at perimeter of bubble
-- bubbles - labels position
+- bubbles - labels positions not ideal (modify algo)
 - Tooltip coloring
 - Integration with displayR and testing